 Nancy’s family has enjoyed getting to know their neighbors through several different activities at this time of year.
 They have gone Christmas caroling with neighbors, had Christmas cookie exchange parties, and were able to host a Christmas party like the one suggested above.
 Here’s how the holiday gathering idea worked for her:

 At our Christmas party, we shared Christmas goodies and laughed over icebreaker questions.
 Then we handed out a printed copy of the Christmas story from the Gospel of Luke and facilitated a short discussion about it.
 Everyone seemed to enjoy the story and the chance to talk openly about what it meant to him or her.
 In January, we invited the neighbors to come back and meet on a regular basis to discuss more passages of Scripture.
 Several came and a Q Place group was started!

-If you plan to start a Q Place group in January, be sure to mention that at the end of your Christmas gathering.
+If you plan to start a Q Place group in January, be sure to mention that at the end of your Christmas gathering—whether it is online or in person.
 Make it low-key, and tell them you’ll give more specifics closer to when you start the group.
 After being with you and seeing how fun and safe you are, they may like to try your Q Place group!

 As you think about what your new group will do, get familiar with Explore God’s 7 Big Questions videos, which are fantastic discussion starters, especially when people are not yet ready to spend much time in the Bible.
 And also check out Q Place’s Level One Bible discussion guides, which work well for people who are curious but new to the Bible.